Tugdual-G/budack/README.md

 ![alt text](images_examples/zoom1.png)

 ## Presentation
-The "budhabrot" is a lesser-known representation of the Mandelbrot set, consiting in trajectories of the points rather than their escape-times.
+The "budhabrot" is a lesser-known representation of the Mandelbrot set, consisting in plotting the trajectories of the points rather than their initial positions.
 This representation is much more computationally-intensive since, contrary to more traditional techniques, it is not possible to use only the local information to render a region of the set.
 Furthermore, plotting the trajectories also involve lots of random access writes.